mdh266/PECS/Documentation/README.md

 <code> set restart status     = true</code>

+And setting the <code>end time 2</code> to the desired new end time.

 A typical mesh for the semiconductor is seen below,

 \image html semiconductor-grid.png

-The height of the mesh is the length of the nanowire and is set in,
+The height of the mesh is the height of the nanowire and is set in,

 <code>  set mesh height    = ... </code>

-The top length is set by setting the top radius of the nano wire,
+The top width is set by setting the top radius of the nano wire,

 <code>  set radius one     =  ... </code>

-the bottom length is set by setting the bottom radius of the nano wire,
+the bottom width is set by setting the bottom radius of the nano wire,

 <code>  set radius two     =  ... </code>

-Refining the mesh globally is achieved through,
+Refining the mesh globally is achieved by,

 <code> set global refinements = ... </code>

-Refining the mesh locally is achieved through,
+Refining the mesh locally is achieved by,

 <code> set local refinements  = ... </code>

-Local refinement only occurs within a distance of the interface (on the right) and is controlled by,
+Local refinement only occurs within a distance of the interface (on the right) and this distance is set by,

 <code> set boundary layer = ... </code>